Record

 Finding Number (Click this to view full catalogue structure)CMS/B

-TitleOverseas Division (initially 'Foreign Division') 1799-1959
+TitleRecords of the CMS Overseas Division (initially 'Foreign Division') 1799-1959

 Date1803-1959

 DescriptionPapers compiled by the departments at CMS headquarters that were responsible at first for the administration of overseas work and later, as the churches developed and gained independence, dealt with the main bulk of the day-to-day correspondence with those churches and countries.
-Including papers of the Committee of Correspondence, the East Asia (Group 1) Committees, the West Asia (Group 2) Committees, the Africa (Group 3) Committees and the Africa and Asia Departments, up to 1959.
+Including papers of the Committee of Correspondence, the East Asia (Group 1) Committees, the West Asia (Group 2) Committees, the Africa (Group 3) Committees and the Africa and Asia Departments up to 1959.

-The majority of the records comprise separate sequences of incoming and outgoing papers kept for each mission area [held as the overseas mission series].
-The incoming papers consist of extensive sequences of correspondence received from overseas by CMS headquarters; there are also office copies 1820-1880 and summaries 1880-1934 of the same.
-The outgoing papers are office copies of correspondence sent from CMS headquarters.The mission series include, for example, papers of the CMS ‘Yoruba Mission’ kept under the Committee of Correspondence, the Group 3 and Africa Committees, 1844-1959.
+The majority of records comprise separate sequences of incoming and outgoing papers kept for each mission area.
+These papers are archived as the 'overseas mission series'.
+The 'incoming papers' are extensive sequences of correspondence received from outside the UK by CMS in London archived as 'original papers' [O].
+There are also office copies 1820-1880 and summaries ('précis') 1880-1934 of the incoming papers.
+The outgoing papers are office copies of correspondence sent from CMS in London to the missions.
+The mission series include, for example, papers of the CMS Yoruba mission kept under the Committee of Correspondence, the Group 3 and Africa Committees, 1844-1959.

 ArrangementThe papers of the different departments of the Overseas Division which are currently available for consultation in the Cadbury Research Library are broadly arranged in three chronological divisions: 1799-1880 (the earliest papers are dated 1803), 1880-1934 and 1935-1959.
 Aswell as the papers of each department, there are also small compilations of papers relating to work of more than one department of the Overseas Division, for example, the General Groups archives.